pixie79/resume/Mark_Olliver_Resume.md

 * Ansible, Puppet and Bash automation
 * ServerSpec and Rspec testing

-### Certifications:
+##### Certifications:
 * Hortonworks Certified Hadoop 2 Developer
 * MapR Certified Hadoop Admin (MCHA)

 ## Head of IT Operations & DevOps Manager
-* Infectious Media Ltd *; Apr 2013 - Jan 2015
+#### Infectious Media Ltd
+**Apr 2013 - Jan 2015**

 Leading DevOps, Data Science and Data in the growing RTA world.
-In this role I managed a team of different specialists from Developers and Data Engineer to Analytics and Data Scientists.
+In this role I managed a team of different specialists including  Developers; Data Engineers; Data Analysts and Data Scientists.
 With them we built, maintained and run a fully scalable RTB product on top of a secure platform of servers.
-As a team we have scaled the platform in a year from 4000 transactions a second to one capable of over 150,000 transactions per second each analysing many different data points to create the best bid price for the advert and responding to the exchanges 95% of the time in under 10ms.
-Along with this we also performed real time data warehousing and analytics.
+As a team we scaled the platform in just over a year from 4000 transactions a second to over 150,000 transactions per second; with each transaction analysing many different data points.
+This enabled it to create the best bid price for the advert and respond to the bid exchange within 95% of the time in under 10ms.
+As a member of the leadership team, I ensured each member of my team felt vauled and were given support and skills to allow them to grow within the company.
+This was achived by forming a strong team bond with open knowledge sharing and an ethos of there never being a stupid question.
-During my time I evaluated our hardware and cloud offerings and migrated our ETL data environment over to using Google's Cloud Services which included heavy use of Big Query.
-We have found has increased out ETL throughput with many jobs that used to take 20-30 mins using a standard columnar based database now running in 2 mins.
-It also allowed us due to speed and cost to substantially scale the amounts of data we hold and who within the organization we can allow to access, giving better analytical results.
+During my time in post I evaluated the hardware and cloud offerings we wer using, this led us to migrate our ETL data environment over to using Google's Cloud Services making substantial use of Big Query.
+We found this increased our ETL throughput with many jobs that used to take 20-30 mins using a standard columnar based database now running in under 2 mins.
+It also allowed us due to speed and cost savings to substantially scale the amounts of data we held, allowing greater access to the data within the organisation and more transparent analytical results.
-During the same period we re-engineered our production RTB environment to run over multiple Google Compute zones, which increased performance by nearly 300% and reduced relative cost around 50% whilst allowing us to scale dynamically.
+During the same period we re-engineered our production RTB environment to run over multiple Google Compute zones, which increased performance by nearly 300% and reduced relative cost around 50% allowing us to scale dynamically.

-During my time at InfectiousMedia I have grown the role of DevOps Manager within the company, by doing this I have unified the back end data and production teams.
-As such I now lead a multi skilled discipline of DB Engineers, DevOps Engineers and Data Scientist's.
-As part of the unification I have also encouraged a strong sense of team work ensuring everyone on the team engages on knowledge sharing.
-The other part of my role is one of a more traditional DevOps engineer, where I participate with the development team in regular engineering meetings and production deployments.
-We now run a solid production and release environment capable of extremely high QPS real time advertising platform.
-This produces many millions of items of data daily which is then processed by the data parts of my team.
 The additional skills I have picked up whilst working here are:
 * Hadoop
 * Pig
 * Python UDF's
 * Zookeeper

 Along with improving my general programming skills in many languages including Ruby, Python and recently Golang.

 ## Global Systems Manager
+#### Thermeon Worldwide
-** Thermeon Worldwide **; Jan 2002 - Apr 2013
+**Jan 2002 - Apr 2013**

+I was responsible for the day to day running and management of the lobal infrastructure and Car Rental systems.
+This included designing a highly avaliable colocation grade system with multiple levels of redundancy
+During the design phase I met with potential suppliers and hosting companies to secure the best dedicated hosting avaliable for our clients.
+Ensuring good global connectivity and sufficient bandwidth whilst keeping an eye on the cost model.

-I am responsible for the running and management of the global systems and infrastructure, including designing a fully redundant colocation grade system with multiple levels of redundancy.
-My design has included meeting and discussing with suppliers to arrange secure dedicated hosting on multiple continents; arranging contracts with bandwidth providers to ensure tier one connectivity to all sites and an MPLS network between sites.
-This design included live replication of the data from one site to another and the use of virtual servers, therefore should it be needed we can relocate a live customer from one data centre to another with only a few minutes down time.
+The architecture included live replication of data from site A to site B, within virtual servers, therefore should it be needed we could relocate a customer live from one data centre to th other with only a few minutes of down time.
 The design and implementation allowed Thermeon to win a worldwide contract to supply our car rental software to all Hertz Licenses globally.

 Some of the tools I have used to run this network are:
 * BGP, OSPF, Dynamic Network routing Management
 * Fortinet & CISCO Firewalls,